duckduckgo/duckduckgo-help-pages/_docs/privacy/web-tracking-protections.md

 When you visit a website that contains embedded content from social media companies (such as YouTube videos, Tweets, Facebook comments, or sign-in buttons), that content often includes tracking code that those companies use to link your user information (like IP address and browser details) with your browsing history.

 By default, we block social media embedded content from Facebook on [our list of content types][social-ctp-config], which includes: sign-in buttons, videos, comments, posts, pages, and groups.
 We plan to expand this protection to additional social media content, including YouTube videos.
 You can easily unblock a particular piece of content to view it if desired.
 While social media companies will receive some user information each time you unblock a piece of content, this protection will help reduce what they know about you overall by default.
-You can learn more about [Embedded Social Content Tracking Protection][embedded-content-protection].
+You can learn more about <a href="{{ site.baseurl }}/privacy/embedded-content-protection/">Embedded Social Content Tracking Protection</a>.
 This type of protection is not offered in most popular browsers by default.

 | Platform          | Support                                                                                                                                                                                                                                               |
 | ----------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |